Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 RMDIR Command

-command is useful for removing empty directories.
+The rmdir command is useful for removing empty directories.

 rmdir [OPTIONS] [DIRECTORY]

-command, the first is to remove a single empty directory by just specifying its path.
+There are two ways to use the rmdir command, and the first is to remove a single empty directory by specifying its path.

-For example: rmdir emptydir
+For example, rmdir emptydir

-flag which will remove all parent directories as long as they are empty as well.
+The second way of using the rmdir command is to use the -p flag, which will remove all parent directories as long as they are empty.

 For example: rmdir /emptydir1/emptydir2/emptydir3/

-command to remove directories if they are not empty, to do that you will need to make use of the rm</code command.
+You cannot force the rmdir command to remove directories if they are not empty.
+To do that, you will need to use the rm command.

-Example of using the rmdir command:
+Example of using the rmdir command

 rmdir emptydir